Court of quarter sessions: Organisation

 The quarter sessions in each county were made up of two or more justices of the peace, presided over by a chairman, who sat with a jury.
 County boroughs and other boroughs entitled to their own quarter sessions had a single recorder instead of a bench of justices.

 Every court of quarter sessions had a clerk called the clerk of the peace.
 For county quarter sessions, this person was appointed by the custos rotulorum of the county – the justice of the peace for the county charged with custody of its rolls and records.
 There was a large fee income for the clerk, and he was usually a friend or relative of the custos.
 The clerk rarely discharged the duties of the office himself, but appointed a solicitor to act as his deputy in return for a share of the fees.
 After 1852, payment by salary was gradually brought in instead of fees.

 In some counties there were multiple quarter sessions, quite apart from those held by the county boroughs and boroughs with their own quarter sessions: for example, Yorkshire had its North Riding, West Riding, and East Riding; whilst Northamptonshire's Soke of Peterborough was administered separately.
 These divisions were carried over into the administrative counties that county councils covered.

 Non-county borough quarter sessions

-The non-county boroughs of then-fewer than 20,000 residents lost their own quarter sessions on 1 October 1951.
+Under the Justices of the Peace Act 1949, the non-county boroughs of then fewer than 20,000 residents lost their own quarter sessions on 1 October 1951.